 The best part?
 Mid-size tables are inexpensive, ranging from under $100 to under $200 dollars.

-Generally speaking mid-size tables are two thirds the size of standard sized table.
+Generally speaking, mid-size tables are two-thirds the size of standard-sized tables.

 I did a little research online and found that mid-size tables can actually vary in size quite a bit.
 In fact, they vary in size way more than full-size, recreational tables.

 Mid-size ping pong tables will vary in dimensions when it comes to how long and how wide they are…meaning the Length and Width specs could be slightly different depending on the brand.